Financial Aid for Pharm.D. Professional Program Students

 First-Year Pharm.D.
 Student

 Student cost-of-education budgets are carefully developed based on the cost of living in this geographic area.
 With careful planning and budgeting, these budgets allow a financial aid recipient to maintain a modest standard of living.
-The costs listed below are the budget components for the 2014-2015 academic year for an on-campus student.
+The costs listed below are the budget components for the 2015-2016 academic year for an off-campus student.
 These costs are based on full-time enrollment for a 9-month period.
 Tuition and fees are subject to change by the Texas Legislature and/or university action.

 Tuition and fees for Texas Residents: $19,112